Wish You Had A Tarot Card Meaning Cheat Sheet?

 Love this deck?

-Upright: Compassionate, caring, emotional stable, intuitive, in flow
+UPRIGHT: Compassionate, caring, emotionally stable, intuitive, in flow.

 The Queen of Cups is a beautiful, introspective woman who sits on a throne at the edge of the sea.
 In her hands, she holds a golden, cup adorned with handles shaped like angels.
 Unlike most of the cups in the Suit of Cups cards, this cup is closed – showing that the Queen’s thoughts and feelings come from her subconscious mind and the depths of her soul.

 She sits upon a stone throne decorated with images of sea-nymphs, fish, and scallop shells.
 The sea and fish are symbols of the unconscious mind, and water represents emotion, spirit and perception.
 A cloudless, bright-blue sky and placid water of the sea surround her.
 Her feet do not touch the water; they rest on colourful pebbles on the shore.
 It is as if she is connected to her emotions (as represented by the water), but not overwhelmed by them.

 NOTE: The Tarot card meaning description is based on the Rider Waite cards.

 The Queen of Cups is nurturing, caring, compassionate and sensitive.
 When you see her in a Tarot reading, you are embodying her ‘nurturing mother’ energy.
 You support others by listening with your heart, being compassionate, and caring for them deeply.
 You are empathic and can sense the needs of others by tuning in to your intuition, and you hold the space for others to express their emotions and be the truest, most authentic versions of themselves.
 You have mastered this in such a way that, even though you hold space for emotional expression, you don’t take on other people’s energy or emotional issues because you are well-grounded and know where to create a healthy separation.